 DREISINGER: Justine Henzell points to the hotel, actually a cluster of whimsical cottages strewn across six rocky acres.

 JUSTINE HENZELL: You walk in here.
-The colors, the buildings are painted, the shelves and the wall.
+The colors the buildings are painted, the shells in the wall.
 It just makes you realize that you're in a different head space.

 DAWES: Sometimes you want to mix race, we want to mix nationalities, we want to mix gender, we want to mix sexual orientation.
 We want to constantly show range and show complexity and show diversity.

-MAAZA MENGISTE: There was the biggest parade moving through my street.
+ANIS MOJGANI: There is the biggest parade moving through my street.
 The skies explode with ticker tape.
 Strangers kiss on every corner.
-Their kisses will make me live forever.
+Their kisses are what make me live forever.
 This is how she makes me feel, like honey, like honey and trombones.

 DREISINGER: Then there's the crowd.